bealers/eliza-coolify/README.md

 5. **Coolify deploys**
 6. **Manage** with `./scripts/status-elizaos.sh`

-Assuming you already have wildcard DNS and SSL setup (via the built in proxy) you can set the URL to be https://eliza.yourcoolify.tld.com and
+Assuming you already have wildcard DNS and SSL setup so `*.your-coolify.tld.com` works (via the built in proxy) then you can set the URL to be `https://your-character.your-coolify.tld.com` and test the web UI.

 ### Required Environment Variables